YuqinWu/Scrapper/README.md

 **How to run:**

-Run `$ssh -i ~/.ssh/Scrapper.pem ubuntu@13.59.166.200`.
+Run `$ssh -i ~/.ssh/MYEC2.pem ubuntu@3.13.43.52`.
 (Be sure to put the .pem file in this path, or change the command to your path)

+Install mongoDB if not installed yet

-You may need to install following modules by running `pip3 install example_module`: flask flask_cors pymysql pymongo
+You may need to install following modules by running `pip3 install <example_module>`: flask flask_cors pymysql pymongo

+Inside the Scrapper/backend/
+Run `$python3 backend.py` to initiate the backend server.
+Run `$python3 autoScript.py`to initiate the listener process to monitor auction end items.
+Run `$python3 receiver.py` to initiate the email notification scheduler.
+.
-Run `$python3 backend.py`  `$python3 autoScript.py` `$python3 receiver.py` inside Scrapper/backend/.
-In browser, go to "http://13.59.166.200".
+In browser, go to "http://yuqinwu.com/Scrapper/" to play around.
 (You can do a `$ps -ef |grep python` to check, because these files may be running in the background already)

 You can use nohup to run these script to the background. e.g. `$nohup python3 backend.py &`